Ezehuche/atlocale/README.md

 - **none** (doesn't match any interpolations)

 You can select a matchers using the `-m` or `--matcher` option.
-If you specify the `--list-matchers` flag, json-autotranslate will output a list of all available matchers.
+If you specify the `--list-matchers` flag, atlocale will output a list of all available matchers.

 ## Available Options